PlayeRom/flightgear-addon-menu-aggregator/README.md

 ## Disadvantages

 * You need to make 2 more clicks to perform an action from the add-on menu.
+To solve this problem see [Keyboard shortcuts](#keyboard-shortcuts) section in this document.

 ## How it works

 When FlightGear starts, this add-on scans all installed extensions (add-ons) and captures their menu definitions.
 It then creates a new "Add-ons" section in the main menu, grouping all found entries by source.
 The original add-ons menu items are then removed from the FlightGear menu bar.
 All original actions (Nasal commands, XML commands, etc.) continue to function.

 After selecting "Add-ons" -> "Add-ons Menu...", a new dialog box opens with the main menu items for all add-ons.
 The order of these items follows the order of the add-ons' list in the Launcher.
 Then, clicking on one of the main items opens another dialog box with the menu items for that specific add-on.

+## Keyboard shortcuts

+Because this add-on adds two extra clicks to the add-on's action, it includes multi-key commands.
+The basic command is:

+`:m` `Enter`, which opens the main add-on menu.

+You can also launch the menu for a specific add-on.
+Multi-key commands for specific add-ons always contain two additional characters and are built dynamically based on the following rules:

+1. If the add-on has at least two words in its name, the first characters of those two words are used.
+2. If the add-on has one word in its name, the first two characters of that word are used.

+Examples:

+* `:mwr` – opens the "Which Runway" add-on menu.
+* `:mlo` – opens the "Logbook" add-on menu, etc.

+To see suggestions while typing a multi-key command, press the `Tab` key.

+Dialog boxes also have their own keyboard shortcuts.
+Each menu item can be activated using the keys `1`-`9` and `0`.
+The `Backspace` key represents clicking the "< Back" button.
+The `Esc` key closes the menu window.